dltmddbs100/KSIC_Automation/README.md

 + **Flat RoBERTa**
     + Simple linear classification model only focus on subcategories
-    + RoBERTa - linear layer - softmax
+    + RoBERTa - Linear layer - Softmax
     + Using TPU in Google Colab with high speed